A-MAK15/100-Days-Of-Python-Code/README.md

 the user has used up all their lives which are 6 lives, this is be demonstrated by the ASCII art of a hangman.
 If the user guesses an incorrect letter, a man who is hanging himself will start to be drawn, when a full hangman is drawn, that will symbolize that the user did not get the word and the user's lives are depleted.

+## Day 8
+This day was focused on developing an encoding and decoding algorithm that is based on the caeser encryption method that allows a user to send an encrypted message and allow the decryption of that message as well.